trademark suspended

 Reasons for Suspension

-2. Similarity with Registered Marks: If there's a likelihood of confusion with a registered mark, especially if that registration is within its grace period for renewal, your application might be suspended to await the outcome of the renewal process.
+3. Similarity with Registered Marks: If there's a likelihood of confusion with a registered mark, especially if that registration is within its grace period for renewal, your application might be suspended to await the outcome of the renewal process.
+To be suspended the registration must be close to the grace period.

-3. Foreign Registration: For applications based on foreign registrations, the USPTO may suspend the process until the foreign trademark is registered and a copy of the registration is submitted to the USPTO.
+7. Foreign Registration: For applications based on foreign registrations, the USPTO may suspend the process until the foreign trademark is registered and a copy of the registration is submitted to the USPTO.
+This is because the registration is required for the registration basis of the goods/services.

 How to Avoid Suspension